grpc/grpc.io/content/en/docs/guides/service-config.md

 The service config specifies how gRPC clients should behave when interacting with a gRPC server.
 Service owners can provide a service config with expected behavior of all service clients.
+The settings in a service config always apply to a specific target string (e.g. "api.myapp.com"), not globally.

 ### Behavior controlled by the Service Config